 And professional licensure often has a positive impact on salary prospects, as well.
 According to a publication offered by the NSPE, professional engineers earn, on average, 20 percent more than those who don’t retain such licensure.

 In some cases, students who are pursuing a degree in systems engineering may be able to obtain certain specializations or certificates related to the field.
 Specifically, students may be able to specialize in business systems, systems design and optimization, vehicle systems engineering, environmental systems engineering, or one of many other types of specialization, depending on the school.
-Prospective students who may wish to pursue one of these specialties should be sure to search for a program through which this is possible.

-Colorado State University allows students to pursue either master of science or a master of engineering degree in systems engineering.
+Colorado State University allows students to pursue either master of science (MS) or a master of engineering (MEng) degree in systems engineering.
 This program affords students the ability to learn solely online, or attend classes on campus if they so choose.

 Ron Sega is the Woodward Professor of Systems Engineering at Colorado State University.
 He is considered a leader in developing systems engineering curriculum in collaboration with industry and other universities statewide.